Lmpkessels/blog/posts/2025-07-19-binary-part-ii.md

 ---
 title: Binary addition explained
-html_title: Binary part-I
+html_title: Binary part-II
 description: A clear visual intro to how your phone adds numbers using logic gates, carry bits, and binary — built step-by-step in Rust.
 section: math
-image: /assets/binary-part-I-thumb.png
+image: /assets/binary-part-II-thumb.png
 alternative: Binary addition: Borrow in • Sum • Carry out with truth tables and images.
 date: 2025-07-19
-slug: binary-part-i
+slug: binary-part-ii
 ---

 Imagine you're about to time block 2 events for tomorrow.